Chalkwell railway station: London Midland & Scottish Railway

 When the London Tilbury and Southend Railway (LT&SR) opened from Leigh to Southend in 1856, Chalkwell did not have a station and passengers from there had to travel to the first station at Leigh-on-Sea.

-It was not until the 1925 that new stations at Leigh on Sea and Chalkwell were suggested which would enable the old and space restricted station at Leigh-On-Sea to close.
-Chalkwell opened on 11th September 1933, even though trains were stopping at the old Lea-on Sea station until December 31 1933 when the new Leigh-on-Sea station opened..
-Aimed at developing commuter traffic from east Leigh-on-Sea and Chalkwell, the station was situated on the seafront just before the line turned inland and climbed a 1 in 37 gradient up to the next station at Westcliff-on-Sea.Leigh season ticket holders were able to change their season tickets for Chalkwell from the opening day.
+It was not until 1925 that new stations at Leigh on Sea and Chalkwell were suggested which would enable the old and space restricted station at Leigh-On-Sea to close.
+Chalkwell opened on 11th September 1933, even though trains were stopping at the old Lea-on Sea station until 31 December 1933, when the new Leigh-on-Sea station opened.
+Aimed at developing commuter traffic from east Leigh-on-Sea and Chalkwell, the station was situated on the seafront just before the line turned inland and climbed a 1 in 37 (2.7%) gradient up to the next station at Westcliff-on-Sea.
+Leigh season ticket holders were able to change their season tickets for Chalkwell from the opening day.